LadFlaver/Lads-Cursors/README.md

 ![Move](https://github.com/user-attachments/assets/20928e98-3354-4c70-a0af-4129f468b745)
 ![CursorHelp](https://github.com/user-attachments/assets/384300b9-49e2-45d8-933a-6ea301006f7f)

+**For Windows**

-To use the cursors, download the latest release from this page.
+To use the cursors, download the latest release for Windows from this page.
 Extract the files and put them somewhere where you will not need to move them.
 If you move them, you will need to redo this process.

 Open the Settings app and click on "Bluetooth & devices".